Blue Whale Challenge: Italy

-In Italy, press coverage of "Blue Whale" first appeared on 3 June 2016, in the newspaper La Stampa, which described the challenge as "a bad joke".
+In Italy, press coverage of Blue Whale first appeared on 3 June 2016, in the newspaper La Stampa, which described the challenge as "a bad joke".
 The debunking site BUTAC reported the total lack of evidence to affirm the game's existence.
 On 14 May 2017, a TV report by Le Iene about 'Blue Whale' on the national channel Italia 1 linked the challenge to an unconnected suicide in Livorno.
 The report showed several suicide scenes, mostly from videos on LiveLeak depicting adults unrelated to the challenge.
 It incorrectly described the footage as evidence of teenagers playing the game.
 The report interviewed a schoolmate of the Livorno teenager, two mothers of Russian girls who supposedly took part in the game, and the founder of the Russian Center for the safety of children from internet crimes.
 Following the report, coverage of the challenge in the Italian media increased, with many outlets describing it as real.
 There was a sharp rise in Google searches for the challenge, and some panic.

-On 15 and 16 May, newspapers announced the arrest of Budeikin, without saying that it happened months before.
+On May 15 and 16, newspapers announced the arrest of Budeikin, without saying that it happened months before.
 His unconfirmed statements about his supposed victims being "genetical rubbish" were reported as real.
 Paolo Attivissimo, a journalist and debunker of hoaxes, described the game as "a death myth dangerously exaggerated by sensationalist journalism".
 Police received calls from terrified parents and teachers, and there were reports of teenagers taking part in the challenge.
 These included several cases of self-mutilation and attempted suicide.
 Most reports were considered to be false or exaggerated.
 Alleged participants were reported from all over Italy: Ravenna, Brescia and Siracusa.

 On 22 May 2017, the Polizia Postale stated they had received 40 reports.
 On 24 May they raised the number to 70.
 On its website the Polizia Postale defines Blue Whale as "a practice that seems to possibly come from Russia" and offers advice to parents and teenagers.
 Several alleged cases have since been described by newspapers.